ministryofjustice/hmpps-load-testing-probation/README.md

 # hmpps-probation-load-testing

+## Environment pre-requisites

+Before running load tests, consider your target environment's configuration:

+* Should emails be disabled during load testing?
+* Should domain events be disabled during load testing?
+* Is the environment scaled the same as production, and does it matter?
+Scaling includes
+ * Size of RDS instance
+ * Number of pods for API/UI
+ * Memory allocated to pods for API/UI

 ## Prep for running load test
 To kick off the load tests you will need to do the following: